7Block Labs

 5) Real‑time pipeline: Substreams → Kafka → ClickHouse

-• ClickHouse Kafka engine tables ingest and merge into MergeTree targets; keep “reorg watermark” and only promote rows older than N blocks or epochs.
+• The ClickHouse Kafka engine tables take in data and merge it into MergeTree targets.
+We should keep the "reorg watermark" in mind and only promote rows that are older than N blocks or epochs.

-• Kafka Connect Sink gives exactly‑once semantics; set batch sizes ≥1000 and JSON array batching to reduce CPU/IO. (docs-content.clickhouse.tech)
+• The Kafka Connect Sink offers exactly-once processing.
+It's a good idea to set batch sizes to at least 1000 and use JSON array batching to help cut down on CPU and IO usage. (docs-content.clickhouse.tech)

 “What changed” checklists you can turn into dashboards